A claim on the internet states that a crayon will burn for about 30 minutes, and can be used in place of a traditional candle in an emergency.

 Our Burning Crayon Test

 We wanted to see if the claim was even true regarding burning crayons, so we picked up a pack and went outside to test a couple of them out.
 It took some effort to get the crayons to actually light.
 We used matches – as that is what many people would use in an emergency – and it took several matches to get each crayon lit.
 Once they did light, they burned for approximately 12-15 minutes, which is half of the 30 minutes being claimed.
-The flame was not consistent in its intensity and we all agreed here that we’d feel uncomfortable having this lit inside.
+The flame was not consistent in its intensity and everyone agreed that we’d feel uncomfortable having this lit inside.
 There was also a rather unpleasant smell emitting from the burning crayon.
 Finally, without something to hold the crayon in place, it was apt to fall over, spilling melted crayon wax.
 Below is a snapshot from our test:

 Response from Crayola